 The Kobe Blue Balls consisted of 3 Snake River Farms Kobe beef meatballs stuffed with – and topped with – Rogue Creamery Blue Cheese, which was very pungent, but tasty and paired nicely with the darker ales.
 Too bad that the balls themselves were a bit dry.

-The 5th day of our holiday was the first actual day of our road trip with a first trek of about 200 miles / 325 kilometers to Astoria, Oregon.
+The 5th day of our holiday was the first actual day of our road trip, with the first trek of about 200 miles / 325 kilometers to Astoria, Oregon.
 Continue reading “Around the World – Pacific Northwest USA – Part 3: Seattle, WA to Astoria, OR”

 Seattle – Day 3 and 4: Culture and Animals